 There are different salary rules for workers in certain health or education jobs, and for “new entrants” at the start of their careers.

-Further information on the “going rate” for specific occupations and further exemptions can be found in Annex E of the UK points-based immigration system: further details statement.
+Further information on the “going rate” for specific occupations and further exemptions can be found in Annex E of the UK points based immigration system: further details statement.

-A total of 70 points is needed to be able to apply to work in the UK
+As per UK Points Based Immigration System total of 70 points is needed to be able to apply to work in the UK

 Characteristics | Mandatory/Tradeable | Points |